Gradient Descent as Implicit EM in Distance-Based Neural Models: The Geometric Substrate

-This interpretation is not a modeling choice imposed for convenience.
-It is a mathematical property of affine transformations composed with piecewise-linear activations.
-The weights of a linear layer define a basis; the biases define offsets along that basis; the activation measures deviation.
-What changes is not the computation but the semantics we assign to it.
+This interpretation reflects the structure of the computation itself: the weights of a linear layer define a basis, the biases define offsets along that basis, and the activation measures deviation.
+The computation is unchanged in either reading; what differs is the semantics assigned to it.
 Throughout this paper, we adopt the distance-based interpretation and refer to neural outputs as energies or distances interchangeably.
-The results that follow---particularly the identification of gradients with responsibilities---depend on this geometric framing.
+We emphasize, however, that the main result does not depend on this reading: the gradient identity of Section~\ref{sec:main-result} is purely algebraic and holds for arbitrary energies.
+The distance interpretation supplies the semantics under which that identity deserves the name inference; it motivates the framework rather than carrying the mathematics.